Waltham, Massachusetts Therapists

 Population Density in Waltham, Massachusetts

 The city of Waltham is roughly 12.73 square miles in size, according to the most recent census report.
 Based on the number of residents living within the city limits, the population density is approximately 4,922 people per square mile.
 To put it in perspective, there are an average of 91 people per square mile across the nation and 630 people per square mile in Massachusetts overall.
-This increased concentration of people impacts supply and demand, raising costs of goods and services.
-Overcrowding results in more traffic, longer lines at stores and added competition in the job market.
+This increased concentration of people impacts supply and demand, raising the costs of goods and services.
+Overcrowding results in more traffic, longer lines at stores, and added competition in the job market.
 Over time, these stressors have the potential to negatively impact emotional well-being.

 Waltham, Massachusetts, Mental Health Resources

 The state of Massachusetts is number one in the country for access to mental health care.
 The ratio of mental health providers in the state is 180:1.
 In comparison, the next closest state has a ratio of 230:1.
-Mental illness insurance coverage is also best in the nation, with nearly 98 percent of the Massachusetts population adequately insured.
+Mental illness insurance coverage is also the best in the nation, with nearly 98 percent of the Massachusetts population adequately insured.
 Despite these positive figures, almost half of all people in the state do not receive needed support.
-Some barriers to seeking treatment include the perceived stigma attached to psychological services and the lack of knowledge on how to find a licensed, highly-qualified professional.
+Some barriers to seeking treatment include the perceived stigma attached to psychological services and the lack of knowledge on how to find a licensed, highly qualified professional.